 Freshman applicants who are not admitted with degree status may be eligible to enroll at VCU as nondegree-seeking students provided one year has elapsed since their actual or intended high school graduation date.

 Nondegree-seeking student guidelines

-Eligibility guidelines for nondegree-seeking students may be found in the Academic regulations and general degree requirements section of this bulletin.
+Eligibility guidelines for nondegree-seeking students may be found in the academic regulations section of this bulletin.